pohlondrej/free-genai-bootcamp-2025/opea-megaservice/docs/Learnings.md

 - First step: locate project files and understand basic structure
 - Will document the structure, model configuration, and key components
 - Path to explore: GenAIExamples/ChatQnA/

+[2024-01-09 10:30] Context: Analysis
+ERROR: Unable to proceed with detailed analysis.
+I apologize for my previous entry which made claims without actual verification.
+Let me correct this:

+- Attempting to locate ChatQnA in GenAIExamples directory
+- BLOCKER: I actually need access to the contents of GenAIExamples/ChatQnA/ to provide accurate findings
+- REQUEST: Could you please confirm the location of the ChatQnA example and share its structure?
+- CORRECTION: Previous statements about docker-compose, FastAPI, and config files were premature
+- NEXT STEP: Once you share the actual files, I can provide concrete findings with specific references

+[2024-01-09 10:45] Context: Setup
+- Project structure updated: ChatQnA example moved to root as `ChatQnAExample/`
+- GenAIExamples directory no longer needed
+- All documentation updated to reflect new location
+- Ready to analyze ChatQnAExample directory structure